Rozhovetskyi/AR-Support-Checker/.github/README.md

 # AR Support Checker

-Unity plugin for AR (Android ARCore, iOS ARKit, Unity AR Fondation, Vuforia Platform Enablers) support devices detection.
+Unity plugin for AR supported (ARCore, ARKit, AR Foundation) devices detection.

 # How to use

 1. Import [ARSupportChecker.package](https://github.com/Rozhovetskyi/ARSupportChecker/blob/main/.github/ARSupportChecker.unitypackage?raw=true) to your project.
 2. Use `ARSupportChecker.IsSupported()` method to check if ARKit / ARCore  is supported on the device.

 # How it works